trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ### The prediction loop

-To use our trained model for recipes generation we need to implement a so called prediction loop.
+To use our trained model for recipe generation we need to implement a so-called prediction loop.
 The following code block generates the text using the loop:

 - It starts by choosing a start string, initializing the RNN state and setting the number of characters to generate.
 - It gets the prediction distribution of the next character using the start string, and the RNN state.
 - Then, it uses a categorical distribution to calculate the index of the predicted character.
-It uses this predicted character as next input to the model.
+It uses this predicted character as the next input to the model.
-- The RNN state returned by the model is fed back into the model so that it now has more context, instead than only one character.
+- The RNN state returned by the model is fed back into the model so that it now has more context, instead of only one character.
 After predicting the next character, the modified RNN states are again fed back into the model, which is how it learns as it gets more context from the previously predicted characters.

 ![Prediction loop](https://www.tensorflow.org/tutorials/text/images/text_generation_sampling.png)

 > Image source: [Text generation with an RNN](https://www.tensorflow.org/tutorials/text/text_generation) notebook.

 The `temperature` parameter here defines how fuzzy or how unexpected the generated recipe is going to be.
 Low temperatures results in more predictable text.
-Higher temperatures results in more surprising text.
+Higher temperatures result in more surprising text.
 You need to experiment to find the best setting.
 We will do some experimentation with different temperatures below.

 ```python
 def generate_text(model, start_string, num_generate = 1000, temperature=1.0):